Australia, China officials to meet as WTO barley dispute ruling looms

 "Our government officials are meeting to continue to lay the groundwork for the resumption of trade."

-China has been pressing Australia to drop the barley case and resolve the dispute through dialogue, China's ambassador to Australia Xiao Qian said in January.

-China's embassy in Canberra did not immediately respond to a request for comment on Friday.
+China's embassy in Canberra did not respond to a request for comment.

-Australia lodged the appeal in the World Trade Organisation in December 2020, after China imposed anti-dumping and anti-subsidy duties totalling 80.5% on its barley exports in May.
+Australia lodged the complaint in the World Trade Organisation in December 2020, after China imposed anti-dumping and anti-subsidy duties totalling 80.5% on its barley exports in May.

 Australian wine, beef, coal, seafood and timber exports to China were also hit by what Australia's government calls "trade impediments", amid a diplomatic dispute over Australia's call for an international inquiry into the origins of COVID-19, which angered Beijing.